Lancaster House: Stafford House

+Lancaster House

-The house went out of royal favour after the 3rd Duchess died, in 1888 and her husband married his mistress within months.
-In 1912 the lease was purchased by the Lancastrian industrialist and philanthropist Sir William Lever, 1st Baronet (later 1st Viscount Leverhulme), who renamed it in honour of his native county of Lancashire and presented it to the nation in the following year.
+In 1912 Cromartie Sutherland-Leveson-Gower, 4th Duke of Sutherland sold the lease of Stafford House to the Lancastrian industrialist and philanthropist Sir William Lever, 1st Baronet (later 1st Viscount Leverhulme), who renamed the building Lancaster House in honour of his native county of Lancashire and presented it to the nation in the following year.

-Since 1922 the building has housed the Government Wine Cellar, and, from 1924 until shortly after the Second World War, the house was the home of the London Museum.
+Since 1922 the building has housed the Government Wine Cellar, and, from 1924 until shortly after World War II, the house was the home of the London Museum.

 The Allied Governments' European Advisory Commission on the political and social future of Europe after the Second World War met here throughout 1944 and into 1945.
 In January 1947 a special envoy meeting on affairs concerning occupied Austria was hosted here.
 In 1956 the signing of the agreement of independence for Malaya occurred in the house.
 In 1961 South Africa affirmed its intention to become a republic, inside the Commonwealth.
 In 1979 it was the scene of the Lancaster House Agreement, which led to the independence of Rhodesia, now Zimbabwe, from the United Kingdom.

 The house was the venue for the 10th G7 summit in 1984 and the 17th G7 summit in 1991.
 A new 35-foot-long table was built for the Long Gallery, where the main negotiating sessions were planned in 1991.

 Prime Minister Theresa May gave a speech at Lancaster House in January 2017 outlining Britain's intended future relationship with the European Union following the 2016 United Kingdom European Union membership referendum which resulted in a vote to leave.
 The speech is commonly referred to in the media, and in political discourse, as the "Lancaster House speech".

 In June 2025 delegations from China and the United States convened at Lancaster House to address issues related to the ongoing trade war between the two nations.
 The Chinese delegation was led by Vice Premier He Lifeng, accompanied by Minister of Commerce Wang Wentao and Trade Representative Li Chenggang.
 Meanwhile, the American delegation was headed by Secretary of Commerce Howard Lutnick, who was joined by Treasury Secretary Scott Bessent and Trade Representative Jamieson Greer.